papercri/css-project/README.md

 1. Run `npm install` to install the packages.
 2. Run `npm start` to initialize Tailwind and automatically compile its classes.

-**IMPORTANT!** From this point on, the terminal will be "locked," as a program will be running.
-This means you won’t be able to use this terminal window for tasks like `git commit`.
-You’ll need to open another terminal window to do that!

 ## Resources

 - [Tailwind CSS](https://tailwindcss.com/)
 - [Tailwind Labs YouTube Channel](https://www.youtube.com/c/TailwindLabs)
 - [Utility-First Fundamentals](https://tailwindcss.com/docs/utility-first)

-## Notes

-_This project was created at [CodeOp](http://CodeOp.tech), during the Front End Development bootcamp in Barcelona._